-Purpose: Provides direct support to clients including crisis intervention, therapy, advocacy, information and referrals to help them overcome the impact of sexual assault on their lives and their family’s lives.
-The employee will provide services exclusively to Non-Offending Caregiver’s of sexually abused children served @ the Nashville Children’s Alliance.
+Purpose: Provides direct support to Hispanic/Latinx clients including crisis intervention, therapy, advocacy, information and referrals to help clients overcome the impact of sexual assault on their lives.

 Purpose: To provide medical accompaniment, information, support, and resources to SAC clients.